linode/docs/docs/development/introduction-to-awk/index.md

 ### Counting
 #### Counting Lines

-The example AWK program will count the number of lines that are found in the given text file(s).
+The following example AWK program will count the number of lines that are found in the given text file(s).

- FNR stores the total number of records that have been read from the current input file.
+ `FNR` stores the total number of records that have been read from the current input file.

 1. Create and save the `countLines.awk` file: